Agent Deployment in Special Environments

 // Source IP address.

-// Usually, it can be filled in as the client IP address used when pseudo-deepflow-agent requests gRPC.
+// Usually, this can be the client IP address used by pseudo-deepflow-agent when making the gRPC request.

-// Using a representative and distinctive source_ip can facilitate checking deepflow-server logs to locate the requester.
+// Using a representative and distinctive source_ip makes it easier to check deepflow-server logs to identify the requester.

 optional string source_ip = 5;